 The new poker room increases the number of available tables to 46.
 Also, the new room features two tables expressly built for high-limit play.

-The property will now use the former poker room space to increase its number of table games and slot machines.
+The property will now use the former poker room space to increase its number of table games and real money slots.
 Other features in the expansion include:

 - 285 new video lottery terminals